-These little details will be ironed out over the months to come because Mom and I are both fans of slow (read: we’re broke) design, but I didn’t want to make you wait any longer because I’ve teased you with this kitchen refresh since the summer!
+These little details will be ironed out over the months to come because Mom and I are both fans of slow (read: we’re broke) design, but I didn’t want to make you wait any longer because I’ve teased you with this DIY budget-friendly kitchen makeover since the summer!

 Here’s a look at the before:

 Mom’s kitchen, which my parents renovated in the 1980s, looked super cute at one time, with a light and bright mint green, peach and white color combo.
 She really made the best of a small, dark kitchen on a budget – a classic, all white kitchen still looks good today.
 But the wallpaper had long ago peeled off the walls, the vinyl flooring was discolored from the glue, the laminate counters were chipped, and the melamine cabinets had started to bubble (one reason I avoid melamine like the plague).
 Her light fixture was missing (long story), the faucet was dented (an even longer story), and the fluorescent light fixture about the sink was just a naked bulb.
 Plus it was SO cluttered and messy, because it’s difficult to care about keeping a space orderly when it looks shabby.
 Mom was always complaining about a lack of counter space to actually cook in here, plus a too large dining table – the only space to eat in the house – really made the kitchen cramped.